geekrelief/gdnim/README.md

     - `/app/_tscn`: Location for `./build gencomp` generated tscn files.
 Customize these for your needs.
     - `/app/scenes`: (Optional) Location for your own scenes to keep separate from _tscn.
  - `deps/godot`: Custom version of godot-nim bindings.
 You can move this and update the location in `build.ini`
- - `deps/tcc`: tcc stuff
+ - `deps/tcc`: tcc header required on Windows for asyncdispatch
  - `build.nim`: The build script, compiled with `nim c build`, includes the `tasks.nim`
  - `tasks.nim`: Build tasks are specified here for updating / compiling the godot engine, generating / compiling  components, running the godot editor, etc. After modifying rebuild with `nim c build`.
  - `watcher.nim`: The Watcher node that monitors changes to registered components.
 In a new godot project set watcher.gdns to autoload.
  - `hot.nim`: The module used by components to register with the Watcher node.
 Also has save / load macros for persisting data between reloads.
+Relies on components having `hot_unload` callback to free references to components.
  - `build.ini`: Configuration file used to specify directories and settings.
 This is read at runtime.
  - `components`: Where nim component files live.
 Components must have unique identifiers.
 Dlls are generated from these components.

 ## Setup ##
 The project is primarily, developed and tested on Windows / Linux.
-(Mac support PR welcome) Modify the build.ini, build.nim and tasks.nim script for your needs. build.ini expects some paths to my [godot 3.2 custom engine source][godot 3.2 custom] and editor executables.
+(Mac support PR welcome).
+Modify the `build.ini`, `build.nim` and `tasks.nim` script for your needs. `build.ini` expects some paths to my [godot 3.2 custom engine source][godot 3.2 custom] and editor executables.

-If you have all my mods from build.ini's merge_branches in your git repo you can, run `./build gdengine update`.
+If you have all my mods from `build.ini`'s merge_branches in your git repo you can, run `./build gdengine update`.
 Otherwise stick to using 3.2_custom, which I update periodically with commits from godot's 3.2 branch by rebasing.

 The app folder contains the stub godot project.
 You create "components" which are the classes that can reload by running the `./build gencomp your_module_name godot_base_class_name`.
 A nim file will appear in